Patent2net/P2N/sandbox.rst

 *********
 Patent2Net needs your personal credentials for accessing the OPS API.
-You have to provide them once as they are stored into the file "cles-repo.txt" in the current working directory.
+You have to provide them once as they are stored into the file "cles-epo.txt" in the current working directory.

 Initialize OPS credentials::